 Finding funding opportunities that are a good fit for your organization involves a few steps.
 Before you begin your search for potential funders, you first need to take an inventory of your project's needs and resources.

 Your inventory should include:

 Who can work on the proposal: With very few exceptions, writing a grant proposal requires the efforts of multiple people.
-If a grant application is very simple--short, limited details, basic budget--one person might be able to complete the application on her own.
-If you are the head of a project/organization and know the project details intimately, you could probably write the proposal narrative on your own.
+If a grant application is very simple—short, limited details, basic budget—one person might be able to complete the application without help.
+If you are the head of a project/organization and know the project details intimately, you can probably write the proposal narrative on your own.
 From your experience, you'll know the who, what, and where.
-If you have been hired as a consultant to write a grant proposal, you can put together the proposal pieces, but you'll need help with the content.
-To get details on the history of the project, who runs it, and how it operates (or will operate, if it is a new initiative), you can interview staff or have them complete written questionnaires.
+If you have been hired as a consultant to write a grant proposal, you can put the proposal pieces together, but you'll need help with the content.
+To get details on the history of the project, who runs it, and how it operates (or will operate, if it is a new initiative), you will need to interview staff or have them complete written questionnaires.
 You will also want to establish who can (and who must, depending on the expertise required) assist with the proposal writing.
 Once you know who you need to work with, you should get copies of their schedules.
 Having their schedules on hand can help you evaluate opportunities.
 You'll want to make sure that the people you need to consult with will be around when you are working on the proposal.

 Who can work on the project: Before you start looking for opportunities, you will want to know who will be able to work on the project should the proposal result in an award.
 The people working on the proposal may not be the same people who will work on the project.
 You should prepare two lists: One with the names of everyone who can help the proposal and a second list of who can or will be working on the project.
 If you have a list of project staff with their expertise, you can consult the list as you read the descriptions of potential funding opportunities to determine if there is a good match.